2020 Calabasas helicopter crash: Aircraft

-The helicopter was a Sikorsky S-76B, registered N72EX.
-It was owned by Island Express Holding Corporation, based in Fillmore, California.
+The helicopter was a Sikorsky S-76B built in 1991, now registered N72EX.
+It was owned by Island Express Holding Corporation based in Fillmore, California.
 Until 2015, it had been owned by the government of the state of Illinois, which used it to transport governors and other officials.
-The passenger compartment was converted from a configuration seating twelve (as N761LL) to eight after the sale to Island Express.
+The state flew the helicopter as N761LL from 2007 to 2015, when it was put up for sale for $515,161.
+It was not clear who owned the helicopter before 2007.
+According to Sikorsky, this type of helicopter was "originally built for the rigorous demands of the offshore oil & gas transportation" and has had a relatively strong safety record since it first flew in 1977.

+The passenger compartment was converted from a configuration seating twelve to eight after the sale to Island Express.
 The aircraft did not have a flight data recorder (FDR) or cockpit voice recorder (CVR); helicopters in the U.S. are not required to carry them.
 Although the S-76B originally had a CVR installed, records show that Island Express had removed the CVR shortly after acquiring the helicopter from the Illinois state government in March 2016.
 The helicopter was also not equipped with a terrain awareness and warning system (TAWS); although the NTSB recommended that all helicopters designed to carry six or more passenger seats be equipped with a TAWS after a 2004 S-76A crash, the FAA did not enforce the recommendation.

 Bryant's company had chartered the helicopter from Island Express, via broker OC Helicopters (OCH).
-Bryant had started using Island Express in 2015, and Zobayan was his preferred pilot.
+Bryant had started using Island Express in 2015 and Zobayan was his preferred pilot.
+Zobayan held a commercial pilot certificate with rotorcraft-helicopter and instrument ratings, had a total of 8,577 flight hours, about 75 were IFR.